gamesbook/protograf/docs/source/layouts_repeat.rst

         Repeat(marble, cols=4, rows=5)

-      In this case, because there is *no* interval between the columns or the rows, the shape is not drawn anywhere else except at the start location.
+      In this case, because there is *no* interval between either the columns or the rows, the shape is *not* drawn anywhere else except at the start location.

 ===== ======